What are your chances of providing the best customer experience without a rigorous call center strategy? Extremely low.

 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.

 A typical SWOT consists of four quadrants.
 The upper half is focused on the internal functions within your company.
 The bottom half involves external activities you don’t necessarily have influence over.

-4) Identify and solve recurring issues
+4) Identify and solve chronic issues

 Another key element in improving your call center is the simple questions people ask most often.

+If you’re not already using wrap-up or disposition codes, you can configure these based on your business type.
 For example, sales teams can use Completed Sale.
 If you have a technical support team, they can use Issue Resolved, Pending Resolved, or Escalated.

-5) Offer call scripts as benchmarks
+5) Use call scripts as a guide

-6) Give information to your queuing customers
+6) Give information to customers on hold

 - Inform callers of the expected wait time